guettli/compare-with-remote/README.rst

 Don't be shy
 ------------

 I want to know what you think and feel.
 Please leave a comment via the github issue tracker.
-Thank you.
+I love feedback.